 The school will allow pupils who are capable of carrying their own AAIs to do so, provided that parental consent for this has been obtained.
-The school will ensure that spare AAIs for pupils are kept safe and secure in preparation for the event that the original is misplaced, unavailable or not working.
+The school will ensure that a spare AAI for pupils is kept safe and secure in preparation for the event that the original is misplaced, unavailable or not working.